chechiachang/blue-villa/README.md

 # blue-villa

-Web application for Blue Villa with extended booking-manager function
+Web application for Blue Villa with extended booking-manager function.

+ues bootsrtap, jquery, jquery-ui

+All source created by me are on MIT lisence